nyc-crh/site/content/topics/who-governs-schools/masses-to-experts/_index.md

 graphicImg2: centralized-gov-graphic-3.jpg
 graphicImgAlt2: Diagram showing the relationship between voters, the mayor, borough presidents, and the school system
 draft: false
+featured: grammar-school-33.jpg
+featuredAlt: A stereoscopic slide with photos taken from two slightly different angles shows around 100 schoolgirls seated in a large auditorium with several women teachers in the background.
 ---

 {{< in-progress >}}